QiaoranC/tf_ResNeSt_RegNet_model/README.md

 ResNeSt from https://github.com/zhanghang1989/ResNeSt, basically just a tensorflow version.

-Easily to read? and change?
+easy to read and modified

 welcome for using it, ask question, find some bugs maybe.